AbhiVarde/syncui/README.md

 ![Sync UI Preview](https://github.com/user-attachments/assets/36fc6047-cf5e-4721-92e6-1d5ed2a35830)

+⭐ **If you like this project, please give it a star!** It helps more developers discover Sync UI 💚

 ## 🏆 Featured on Vercel Community Showcase

 Grateful to be featured on the [official Vercel Community Showcase](https://community.vercel.com/t/sync-ui-animated-ui-kit-with-mui-framer-motion-next-js-vercel/18039) for Sync UI.